 The dissenting participant had a male user name or a female user name or a gender-neutral name.

-However, participants’ confidence in their verdict decision dropped significantly even when their vote was shared by the majority of other “jurors” but when a single “male dissenter” sent angry messages, characterized by “shouting” in all capital letters.
+However, participants’ confidence in their verdict decision significantly dropped when a single “male dissenter” sent angry messages, characterized by “shouting” in all capital letters.

 In contrast, volunteers became more confident in their initial verdict decisions when their vote was echoed by the majority of other participants.

-They reported that evaluators assigned lower status to female CEOs as well as to female trainees when they expressed anger, despite these women’s varying job role statuses.
+Evaluators assigned lower status to female CEOs as well as to female trainees when they expressed anger.

 Likewise, women who expressed anger and sadness were rated less effective than women who shared no emotion, according to Kristi Lewis Tyran of Western Washington University.